DataDog/integrations-core/oracle/README.md

         ```
     - Then restart the Agent.

+- If you encounter this error `Unsupported major.minor version 52.0` it means that you're running a Java version that
+is too old.
+You need to either update your system Java or additionally install a newer version and point your `JAVA_HOME`
+variable to the new install as explained above.

 - Verify your environment variables are set correctly by running the following command from the Agent.
 Ensure the displayed output matches the correct value.